 We applied a temporary porous tape bandage to keep the tongue inside when we were not feeding her

 In addition to the tongue problem, she is filled with eggs and has fractures of her bones.
+She cannot lay these eggs because they do not have adequate calcium in their shells and also she is too weak since calcium is needed for muscle contraction.
 This chameleon is seriously ill, and if we can get the bone problem solved we would think about spaying it to remove the eggs.

 The splint we put on her fractured leg